pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

 Trees and functional progamming are a good match if the trees don't have circular links.
-In this case, the nodes can be immutable data structures, for changes new node instances can be allocated which share the unmodified children, thus only little data has to be copied while leaving the old version of the tree accessible unmodifed, which is what functional programming requires.
-Often trees in the imperative world have links back to the parents, though, i.e. cycles, which aren't a problem in Perl if weakening or destructors are used correctly, but which violate the purely functional approach—how would you re-use the child nodes if you create a new modified parent, but the children are still pointing to the unmodified parent?
+In this case, the nodes can be immutable data structures, for changes new node instances can be allocated which share the unmodified children with the previous instance, thus only little data needs to be copied, while still leaving the old version of the tree around unmodifed, which is what functional programming requires.
+Often trees in the imperative world have links back to the parents, though, i.e. cycles, which aren't a problem in Perl if weakening or destructors are used correctly, but which violate the purely functional approach—how would you re-use the child nodes if you create a new modified parent, but the children are still pointing to the previous version of the parent?
 But algorithms that need access to the parent nodes can instead maintain linked lists to the parents while diving down the tree (separate from the tree), thus parent links don't actually need to be stored in the